Vallaquenta/jellyfin-arr-stack/README.md

 ```

 ## Docker Compose File
 Now that all file and folder permissions are set up we want to set up our docker compose file.
-This we will put in the default mediauser home folder `/home/mediauser` for ease of use.
+The location for this file will be in our home folder `/home/mediauser` for ease of use.
+Just do `nano compose.yaml` and copy and past the contents of [this file](/compose.yaml)

 # Application installation
 Launch all our Docker containers by doing `docker compose up -d`.
 It will now start pulling all images automatically.
 We will move on to configure every app individually